MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 ms.author: greglin
 ms.topic: article
 ms.audience: itpro
-ms.date: 12/13/2021
+ms.date: 12/14/2021
 ---

 # Manage and deploy Surface driver and firmware updates

-How you manage Surface driver and firmware updates varies depending on your environment and organizational requirements.
-In larger organizations, IT admins may perform several tasks prior to deployment such as:
+How you manage Surface driver and firmware updates may vary depending on your environment and organizational requirements.
+In larger organizations, IT admins typically stage deployments internally and allocate time to test upgrades before rolling them out to user devices.

-- Test app compatibility
-- Pilot and validate updates with internal systems

 > [!NOTE]
 > This article is intended for technical support agents and IT professionals and applies to Surface devices only.
 If you're looking for help to install Surface updates or firmware on a home device, see [Update Surface firmware and Windows 10](https://support.microsoft.com/help/4023505).